 Today’s modern word “essay” can trace its roots back to the French “essayer” which translates closely to mean “to attempt”.
 This is an apt name for this writing form because the essay’s ultimate purpose is to attempt to convince the audience of something.
 An essay’s topic can range broadly and include everything from the best of Shakespeare’s plays to the joys of April.

-The essay comes in many shapes and sizes; it can focus on a personal experience or an entirely academic exploration of a topic.
+The essay comes in many shapes and sizes; it can focus on a personal experience or a purely academic exploration of a topic.
 Essays are classified as a subjective writing form because while they include expository elements, they can rely on personal narratives to support the writer’s viewpoint.
 The essay genre includes a diverse array of academic writings ranging from literary criticism to meditations on the natural world.
 Most typically, the essay exists as a shorter writing form; essays are rarely the length of a novel.
 However, several historic examples, such as John Locke’s seminal work “An Essay Concerning Human Understanding” just shows that a well-organized essay can be as long as a novel.

 The Essay in Literature